CONNECT-platform/coding-blog/docs/md/creators.md

 Want to get a taste of how your blog will look?
 This website was also created using **CODEDOC**.
-[Check out the repository](https://github.com/CONNECT-platform/coding-blog) to see how simple markdown gets you this results.
+[Check out the repository](https://github.com/CONNECT-platform/coding-blog) to see how simple markdown gets you these results.

 <br>